quasipedia/bd_init/README.md

 bd_init lego-parts lib yacv
 ```

+## Tips
+- This script saves all the output of the commands it runs in the `creation_log.txt` file in the root of the newly created project.
+The file is meant for debugging any problem one may encounter with the script; after the project creation it can be safely deleted (all the info needed for replicability of the project are already in the `pyproject.toml` and `uv.lock` files).
+As an additional precaution, the file is added by default to `.gitignore`, so it won't get committed by mistake.
+- `bd_init` will also create a `nuke.sh` script in the project folder, which automates the process of removing the entire project, including configuration options that IPython keeps outside of the project folder (you will be prompted for confirmation beforheands).

+## Features
+The script (unchecked features are still _not_ operational) does:
+- [x] prepare an isolated enivironment for the project,
+- [x] install all dependencies (including `--dev` ones)
+- [x] take care of the directory structure
+- [x] create a relevant `.gitignore` file
+- [x] configure the varius dev tools (e.g.: `ruff`)
+- [x] creates a minimal `example.py` file tailored to your chosen CAD viewer
+- [x] install a script to completely remove the project
+- [x] notify if newer versions of `bd_script` are available
+- [x] creates ad custom `README.md` file (generic but informative)

+Explicitly out-of-scope:
+- IDE or text editor configuration.

 ## Contributing
 You are more than welcome to open an issue or a pull-requests if you find a bug, want to add a feature, improve on the existing functionality or if you simply have some feedback that you would like to share.

-## TIPS
-- You probably want to symlink the script in the root of our CAD code projects directory (or anyway make it available on PATH).
-- This script saves all the output of the commands it runs in the `creation_log.txt` file in the root of the newly created project.
-The file is meant for debugging any problem one may encounter with the script; after the project creation it can be safely deleted (all the info needed for replicability of the project are already in the `pyproject.toml` and `uv.lock` files).
-As an additional precaution, the file is added by default to `.gitignore`, so it won't get committed by mistake (some personal infomrations like the name of the user may be visible there).
-- `bd_init` will also create a `nuke.sh` script in the project folder, which automates the process of removing the entire project (you will be prompted for confirmation beforheands).
-- if you use setuptools in your workflow, then you should rename the directory called `parts` to something else, as setuptool uses that to store intermediate artifacts.
-I just thought that name was too fitting for CAD projects not to use it! :)

 ## Lincense
 © 2025.
 This work is openly licensed via [CC0](https://creativecommons.org/publicdomain/zero/1.0/)